 Stephen E. Ambrose (1936-2002), was Boyd Professor of History at the University of New Orleans and author of many biographies and histories, including D-day, June 6, 1944: The Climactic Battle of World War II and Upton and the Army.

 Ronald J. Drez , a Marine company commander in the Vietnam War, received two Bronze Stars and the Vietnamese Cross of Gallantry.
-He is now assistant director of the Eisenhower Center at the University of New Orleans.
+He is the principal historian and president of Stephen Ambrose Tours, Inc.

 “A superb testimonial to the heroism, sacrifice, and military success of the veterans of the Normandy invasion.”—Military Review